Updated May 15, 2020

 Is MLM Good For You?

 MLM could be attractive to someone who is looking for a kind of huge, extended family because it offers support with a network of like-minded individuals.
 On the other hand, many critics label some MLM businesses as having an almost cult-like devotion when they hold their conferences and get-togethers.
+Accusations have been made as well that young, stay-at-home moms (and dads), as well as military spouses, are the targets for these companies because, usually, these people are wanting to supplement the family income while staying at home with the kids and are looking for ways to do this.

 If you have chosen a good company, with a great reputation, you could be very happy and eventually make some decent income.